Spoje-NET/pohoda-abo-importer/WARP.md

 1. Place ABO file as `vystup.abo` in project root
 2. Configure environment variables in `.env`
-3. Run the importer: `bin/pohoda-abo-importer`
+3. Run the importer:
+   - For development: `php src/importer.php [abo-file-path]`
+   - For installed package: `bin/pohoda-abo-importer [abo-file-path]`

+**Note**: The `bin/` scripts are configured for system installation paths and are used only by the Debian package.

 ## Code Standards